rdcoletta/genomic_prediction_svs/notes/gs_simulation.md

 1. Filter the sorted diploid hapmap files to have genotypic information only from parents and RILs that make up a specific biparental cross.
 It takes information from the file `data/usda_biparental-crosses.txt` to do that, and output files on `data/biparental-crosses` (two files per cross: one hapmap for the parents, and another for RILs).

-  > **Note:** the `alleles` column of the filtered hapmap files are not correct, because it shows the alleles present in all parents and RILs (not only for that particular biparental cross).
+  > The `alleles` column of the filtered hapmap files are not correct, because it shows the alleles present in all parents and RILs (not only for that particular biparental cross).
 This might be corrected in future versions of the script, if needed.

 2. Combine the hapmap files for each biparental population and converts them into the correct input format required by [rqtl](http://www.rqtl.org/), the R package that estimates the allele frequency.